 Moving to a Merge Field

 Sometimes you may need to perform a “manual” mail merge using DocumentBuilder or fill a merge field in a special way inside a mail merge event handler.
 That is when DocumentBuilder.moveToMergeField could be useful.
 The method accepts the name of the merge field.
 It moves the cursor to a position just beyond the specified merge field and removes the merge field.
 The following code example shows how to move the cursor to a position just beyond the specified merge field.
-You can download the template file of this example from here.

 How to Convert Between Measurement Units